 Molecular level reaction engineering to improve selectivity and reduce deactivation in the methanol-to-olefins process

-Molecular level reaction engineering to improve selectivity and reduce deactivation in the methanol-to-olefins processPromotor(en): V. Van Speybroeck /20NANO02 / Nanoporous materials - catalysis
+Molecular level reaction engineering to improve selectivity and reduce deactivation in the methanol-to-olefins processPromotor(en): V. Van Speybroeck /25308 / Nanoporous materials - catalysis

-Ethene and propene are the most important platform chemicals in industry which are typically produced via steam cracking.
-However, the decline in fossil fuel reserves and the strive for sustainable technologies promote the usage of alternative feedstocks.
-In this context, methanol-to-olefins (MTO) conversion is a promising technology which is at present being rolled out on industrial scale.
+Ethene and propene are among the most important platform chemicals in industry and are typically produced via steam cracking.
+However, the strive to use more sustainable non-petroleum feedstocks has incentivized the move towards alternative processes.
+In this context, methanol-to-olefins (MTO) conversion is a promising technology that, at present, is being rolled out on industrial scale.
 Methanol is contacted with an acid zeolite catalyst that triggers the production of olefins and heavier hydrocarbons.
 A major issue for the widespread use of this technology is catalyst stability.
 Fast formation of carbon deposits during operation leads to frequent oxidative regeneration treatments which significantly limits process efficiency.
-Ideally, molecularly engineered catalysts can be developed which are both resistant towards coke formation but also enable to steer the olefin selectivity.
-Various strategies have been developed to achieve this goal such as co-feeding water, optimizing the process parameters or adjusting material properties like crystallite size and acid site density.
+Ideally, molecularly engineered catalysts can be developed which are both resistant towards coke formation but also enable to steer the light olefin selectivity in the desired direction.
+Various strategies have been developed to achieve this goal, such as co-feeding water, optimizing the process parameters or adjusting material properties like crystallite size and acid site density.
 [1-2] While some approaches were successful, fundamental understanding of the governing mechanisms leading to aromatics or deactivating species remains limited.
-Nevertheless, such insight is necessary to make further progress in the methanol-to-olefins field.
+Nevertheless, such insight is necessary to develop next-generation catalysts for the methanol-to-olefins conversion.